-1. Contour information was obtained from a topographic survey prepared by TEC Engineering (formerly Renishaw (Canada) Limited) using October 2016 and February 2017 aerial photography and are displayed in one metre intervals.
-Elevations shown are in metres above sea level (masl).

-2. Topographic information was obtained from numerous sources including Ontario GeoHub (Land Information Ontario), Google Earth Pro aerial photography captured on July 18, 2018 and field investigations for technical reports.

-3. All topographic features and structures are shown to scale in Universal Transverse Mercator (UTM) with North American Datum 1983 (NAD83), Zone 17 (metre), Central Meridian 81 degrees west coordinate system.

-4. Property boundaries were obtained from a Plan of Survey prepared by Matthews, Cameron, Heywood-Kerry T. Howe Surveying Ltd. dated April 5, 2012.
-Other property boundaries were established using Municipal Property Assessment Corporation (MPAC) parcel fabric data.

-5. Zoning categories on or within 120 metres of the licence boundary are from the City of Niagara Falls Zoning By-law No. 79-200 (Schedules A3 and A4 - Consolidation April

-6. Land use information on or within 120 metres of the licence boundary has been compiled from October 2016 orthophotography, site visits and water well survey data.
+- 1. Contour information was obtained from a topographic survey prepared by TEC Engineering (formerly Renishaw (Canada) Limited) using October 2016 and February 2017 aerial photography and are displayed in one metre intervals.
+Elevations shown are in metres above sea level (masl). - 2.
+Topographic information was obtained from numerous sources including Ontario GeoHub (Land Information Ontario), Google Earth Pro aerial photography captured on July 18, 2018 and field investigations for technical reports. - 3.
+All topographic features and structures are shown to scale in Universal Transverse Mercator (UTM) with North American Datum 1983 (NAD83), Zone 17 (metre), Central Meridian 81 degrees west coordinate system. - Property boundaries were obtained from a Plan of Survey prepared by Matthews, Cameron, Heywood-Kerry T. Howe Surveying Ltd. dated April 5, 2012.
+Other property boundaries were established using Municipal Property Assessment Corporation (MPAC) parcel fabric data. - 5.
+Zoning categories on or within 120 metres of the licence boundary are from the City of Niagara Falls Zoning By-law No. 79-200 (Schedules A3 and A4 Consolidation April 2015). - 6.
+Land use information on or within 120 metres of the licence boundary has been compiled from October 2016 orthophotography, site visits and water well survey data.

+C. Groundwater
-1. The maximum predicted water table is 184.9 masl and the contact aquifer potentiometric contours ranges between 176.0 and 184.9 masl (as per WSP's are by overland flow in the direction shown by arrows on the plan view.
-E. Site Access and Fencing

-"Proposed Upper's Quarry - Maximum Predicted Water Table Report", dated October site accesses on Upper's Lane, and three (3) existing site accesses on Beechwood
+The maximum predicted water table is 184.9 masl and the contact aquifer potentiometric contours ranges between 176.0 and 184.9 masl (as per WSP's "Proposed Upper's Quarry - Maximum Predicted Water Table Report", dated October 2021.